ZoeBernard/jqueryApp/README.md

 When a button is pushed, the user will be redirected to a more detailed recipe screen.

 The Jquery commands that are used:
 - .append()	        Adds an element to the HTML body
 - .remove()	        Deletes element from the HTML body
 - .animate()	    Animates the screen
 - .scrollTop()	    Sets the coordinates for the scroll bar
 - .click()	        OnClick - a function is called (both on buttons and text)
 - .ready()	        Everything is run AFTER the DOM is loaded
 - .insertAfter()	Inserts element after the set element
 - .css()		    To get color - and set color
+- .toggle()         To toggle the visibility of the image